 Encourage Friends and Visitors

 Besides my husband, (my co-resident at the hospital for 43 days) having visitors to my hospital room made all the difference.
 I was blessed enough to have someone visit us almost every day.
 Keep in mind that most people just want to help and show support to you and your family.
 So if they ask “What can I bring?”, tell them!
 My stay became more manageable when friends brought in reading material, favorite cereals, great meals (unless your diet is restricted per doctor’s orders), my favorite snacks, fruits, DVD’s and even air fresheners, made my stay more comfortable.
 Allowing people to visit during this very vulnerable time is one of the best things that you can do.
 It puts you in contact with the outside world, it strengthens you, and it relieves you.
 So don’t shun the outside world out.
 Let people in.
 But if you need a break from the calls, the texts, the visits, just tell your friends “Hey, today is not a good day, maybe tomorrow”.
 Because believe me when I say, tomorrow…tomorrow will be a better day.

 At the end of the day, I am blessed and highly favored.
 I have overcome and have a beautiful daughter as a result.

 By the way, did you can now create baby registries on Amazon?
 Create a baby registry and get everything you need for your bundle of joy before they arrive.

 Shop Amazon – Create an Amazon Baby Registry Plus, you get free 90-returns on any baby store purchases.

-Update (1/16): If you’re reading this right now, that little girl that I was on bed rest with for almost 2 months is now 6 years old!
+Update (02/18): If you’re reading this right now, that little girl that I was on bed rest with for almost 2 months is now 8 years old!
 You can do this.
 Original article published March 26, 2013.